Marina Bay Street Circuit

-It takes about 30 minutes on the MRT to reach central Singapore (where the Grand Prix is).
-The trip requires a transfer at Tanah Merah station on to the busy east-west line.
+It takes about 30 minutes on the MRT to reach central Singapore.
+The trip requires a transfer at Tanah Merah station onto the busy east-west line.
 At peak times this service is particularly crowded and not ideal with large luggage, so bear this in mind and plan accordingly.

-Singapore taxis are affordable, comfortable and unlike in many countries in the region – you don’t need to worry too much about being ripped off as they are regulated and trustworthy.
+Singapore taxis are affordable, comfortable and unlike in many countries in the region – you don’t need to worry about being ripped off.

-All said though, I wouldn’t rely on them as a way of getting around for the simple reason that Singapore suffers a shortage of taxis at the best of times.
+That said, I wouldn’t rely on them as a way of getting around since Singapore suffers a shortage of taxis at the best of times.

-On a Grand Prix weekend you’re usually better off sticking with the MRT.
-If you do plan to use taxis be sure that you or staff at your hotel arrange it in advance.
+On a Grand Prix weekend, you’re usually better off sticking with the MRT.
+If you do plan to use taxis, be sure that you or the staff at your hotel arrange one in advance.

-Obviously there are a lot of road closures around the area of the Grand Prix circuit, it being a street circuit and all, so you may still end up walking some distance to your gate.
-Getting away after the race there are taxi points allocated for each gate though you could face a long wait.
+There are a lot of road closures around the area of the Grand Prix circuit (it being a street circuit and all) but there are drop-off and pick-up points for taxis close to each gate (see below).
+After the race, be prepared for a long wait.

 For the most stress free arrival, book a ride in advance with global airport transfer specialists Kiwitaxi.com, and your driver will be ready and waiting for you.
 They offer a range of vehicle types depending on your needs, from budget small cars, luxury sedans all the way up to 16 seater minibuses.

 I’m Danny, an incurable Formula 1 fan for over 30 years and founder of The F1 Spectator.
 My aim is to inform and inspire, arming you with helpful tips and advice for your next F1 trip.